ORF-4450/RobotLib/README.md

 v2.x is not compatible with 2019 (full release) or later FRC robotics platform.
 Only use this library for pre-2019 projects that will run on a RoboRIO with a pre-2019 image.
 ***************************************************************************************************************
+Version 3.2.0

+*	Improve tracing in the PDxShim library classes.
+*	Modify JoyStick, LaunchPad and GamePad classes to correct design error and allow these objects to be created in the Devices class.

+R. Corn, March 28, 2019

 Version 3.1.1

 *	Fix typo in 3.1.0.